 J. P. E. Harper-Scott joined Royal Holloway Music Department, where he is now Professor of Music History and Theory, in 2005, after enjoyable but brief spells of employment in Liverpool and Nottingham.
-With Julian Rushton he is General Editor of the Cambridge University Press book series ‘Music in Context’.
-He is a member of the editorial board of the International Journal of Badiou Studies, a trustee of the Society for Music Analysis, a member of the Arts and Humanities Research Council Peer Review College, and a member of the Council for the Defence of British Universities.
+He is General Editor (with Julian Rushton) of the Cambridge University Press book series ‘Music in Context’, a member of the editorial board of Music Analysis and the International Journal of Badiou Studies, a trustee of the Society for Music Analysis, a member of the Arts and Humanities Research Council Peer Review College, and a member of the Council for the Defence of British Universities.
 This page gives details of his professional life; a biographical note is offered here.

 His work so far has focused on an examination of music’s cultural, personal, and interpersonal significance in the last two centuries.
 It draws extensively on philosophical, cultural, and social theory and the explanatory resources of music theory.
 From the start his work has engaged particularly with the philosophy of Martin Heidegger.
 More recently, this has been supplemented by psychoanalysis (especially Lacan and Freud), critiques of the sexual, political, and economic subject (particularly the work of Alain Badiou, Karl Marx, and Slavoj Žižek), and an explicitly Leftist perspective.
 There is always a musical focus, which so far has been art music of the modern period, including twentieth-century symphonic music and opera in Britain (particularly Elgar, Walton, Britten, and Vaughan Williams), and the operas of Wagner, Strauss, and Berlioz.